chubidursel/Web3/README.md

   #3 Block "Other"
   Onther feauters

-to run this project after you download it and install all dependencies, type in ur comand line >npx run dev
+to run this project after you download it and install all dependencies, type in ur comand line >npm run dev